 Demonstrate correct hand washing technique and explain the importance of frequent hand washing always, but especially while both influenza and COVID-19 viruses circulate.

 Encourage your child to practice wearing a face mask at home for about 20 minutes, so they can get used to the feeling.
 Experiment with different materials and styles of face coverings to find a comfortable option for your child.
 If your child is having difficulty breathing while wearing a mask, it may be a result of poor asthma control or anxiety.
 Schedule an appointment with their health care provider right away if this is the case.

 Teach your children healthy ways to cope with stress and anxiety.
 Strong emotions and anxiety can trigger an asthma attack.

-If your child is 12 years of age or older, ensure they receive COVID-19 vaccination.
+If your child is eligible, ensure they receive COVID-19 vaccination.

 Ensure your child, and everyone in your home, receives their influenza (flu) and pneumococcal disease vaccinations as appropriate.

 Proper asthma control is key to staying healthy with asthma and preventing possibly life-threatening asthma attacks.
 Everyone with asthma should be able to achieve good asthma control.
 If your child is having trouble staying symptom-free or have any of the signs of poor asthma control listed below, we highly recommend speaking with your healthcare provider as soon as possible.

 - Frequent breathing difficulties, including coughing or wheezing most days

 - Asthma impacting sleep; if asthma wakes your child up at night, their asthma isn’t controlled